 - the seven major Hindu chakras

-- the seven classical planets (sun, moon, Mercury, Venus, Mars, Jupiter and Saturn)
+- the seven classical planets (Sol, Luna, Mercury, Venus, Mars, Jupiter, and Saturn)

 - the seven notes in a diatonic music scale (white notes)

-The spiralling line can been seen as the constant path of life and has been found throughout history as far back as Paleolithic times, where they were carved on tombs.
-Spirals can also be found in many instants in nature, for example: galaxies and sea shells.
+The spiraling line can be seen as the constant path of life and has been found throughout history as far back as Paleolithic times, where they were carved on tombs.
+Spirals can also be found in many instances in nature, for example, galaxies and seashells.

-Unlike amaze, you cannot get lost or trapped in a Labyrinth.
+Unlike a maze, you cannot get lost or trapped in a labyrinth.
 Despite the many twists and turns that may present themselves, there is only one way in and out.
-This same pattern is seen in life as no matter who a person is, the family they are born to and the life they leave there is only one way to come into and later leave this world.
-Due to this the labyrinth is sometimes as a symbol of life and death.
+This same pattern is seen in life as no matter who a person is, the family they are born to, and the life they live, there is only one way to come into and leave this world.
+Due to this, the labyrinth is sometimes used as a symbol of life and death.

 Air is one of the four classical elements that are often invoked during pagan rituals and spiritual workings.
-The element of air is associated with the colour yellow and white, communication, wisdom and the mind.
-Air can also be represented by feathers, a fan or incense.
+The element of air is associated with the color yellow and white, communication, wisdom, and the mind.
+Air can also be represented by feathers, a fan, or incense.

-Earth is one of the classical elements (earth, air, fire and air).
-The symbol of earth is also sometimes used to symbolise Mother Earth.
+Earth is one of the classical elements (earth, air, fire, and air).
+The symbol of earth is also sometimes used to symbolize Mother Earth.

-The element of earth is associated with the colours of brown and green, abundance, prosperity, and fertility.
+The element of earth is associated with the colors of brown and green, abundance, prosperity, and fertility.

-The element of water is believed to have a strong feminine connection and so is associated with all aspects of the goddess.
-The inverted triangle used to symbolise water is felt by some to symbolise the womb and so be fitting with this elements feminine association.
+The element of water is believed to have a strong feminine connection, and so it is associated with all aspects of the goddess.
+The inverted triangle used to symbolize water is felt by some to symbolize the womb and is befitting with this element's feminine association.

 The horned god is one of the many names given to the male aspects of spirituality and life and this term most often used within the tradition of Wicca.
 This symbol can be used to invoke the god during rituals and other magical work.